volkamerlab/volkamerlab_org/content/outreach/struc2drug.md

 publishdate: 2020-03-06
 menu:
     main:
-        parent: Outreach
+        parent: Education
         name: Struc2drug
 weight: 100
 nav: false
 ---

-## Integrative Structural Biology and Drug Design
+*Struc2drug* is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.

 Drug design is a complex and lengthly process that can only yield successful results using a plethora of different experimental and computational methods.
 Many researchers work in Berlin at universities, research facilities and industry in the field of drug design or in neighboring disciplines.

-*Struc2drug* is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.

 ### Aim